 It is important to change your driving patterns when you encounter bad weather and be sure to drive defensively to avoid accidents.
-Many of us work in areas of the GTA that have Transportation companies close by, this means that you are likely to share the road with many transport trucks.
+Many of us work in areas of the GTA that have Transportation companies close by, this means that you are even more likely to share the road with many transport trucks.
 There are different factors to consider when driving with transport trucks in bad weather to make sure you keep yourself and the truck driver safe.

 Follow the tips below to keep everyone safe on the roads during poor weather conditions.

 10 Tips for Driving with Transport Trucks in Bad Weather

 If you can’t see both of the truck’s side mirrors that means you are travelling to closely.
 Keep a safe distance so the driver can see you at all times.

 2. Don’t Tailgate

 Keep a safe distance from the transport truck at all times to ensure you have enough room to break if the truck comes to a sudden stop.

 If diving in front of a transport truck remember to signal at the appropriate times in order to give the driver enough time to respond and slow down.